Welcome to the BSP's journal club!

 I hope you enjoy these reviews from two top scientists, both members of the BSP council.

-We are looking for our members to write around 300-400 words on an article that inspired, frustrated or highlighted an area of parasitology you feel is important.
-You can write a review on any article as long as it is less than a year old.
-Please get in touch (email@example.com).
-If you have any feed back on these pages then please let us know.
+We are looking for our members to write around 300-400 words on any article that inspired or frustrated you, or highlighted an area of parasitology that you feel is important.
+You can write a review on any article less than a year old.
+Please get in touch with the Hon.
+Communications Secretary with suggestions or feedback.